xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

  * the SceneJS community for a crash course on what a 3D engine is, and
  * the model creation team at BioDigital for creating all the cool content that makes the platform shine.

-I won't list the whole BioDigital team here because I might miss someone, but I'll give props to interns, such as [Jacqueline Chu](https://www.linkedin.com/in/jacqueline-chu-7a532558) and [Shuai Shao](https://twitter.com/shrekshao) (AKA ShrekShao), who came in fresh from academia and added many valuable rendering features.
+I won't try to mention the whole BioDigital team here because I might miss someone, but I'll give shouts out to our interns, such as [Jacqueline Chu](https://www.linkedin.com/in/jacqueline-chu-7a532558) and [Shuai Shao](https://twitter.com/shrekshao) (AKA ShrekShao), who came in fresh from academia and added many valuable rendering features.
 <br><br>